 The vision of the University at Buffalo School of Engineering and Applied Sciences (UB SEAS) is to be widely recognized for creating and discovering new knowledge, for leveraging the strengths of a diverse and open academic community, and for educating leaders that advance the resilience, sustainability, health, and economic well-being of our region, our state, our nation and the globe.

-The mission of UB SEAS is to conduct high-impact original research in science and engineering, to produce graduates capable of innovating and leading in the engineering disciplines and related fields, and to find creative solutions to the most pressing challenges facing society.
+The mission of UB SEAS is to conduct high-impact and original research in science and engineering; produce graduates from across diverse populations who can innovate and lead in science and engineering; and develop equitable, creative, and inclusive solutions to societal and educational challenges.